 Like Mod men, the women shared their attitude and wanted to be independent.
 In the beginning, girls took over the boy’s look.

 They wore similar trousers, shirts and flat shoes and parkas.
 But, as Mods spread from the underground to the mainstream, a more feminine touch was added to the Mod women style.

 As short as possible, that was the moto, so miniskirts and mini dresses became the standard.

-Like a lot of subcultures that were breaking the rules, the mods changed the world around them.
+Like a lot of subcultures that were breaking the rules, the mods culture revolved around changing the world around them.
 When, after a decade, they proved their point and grew up, they blended in society.
 Some of them joined another cause and became a part of the hippie movement while some turned to ska and reggae and became skinheads.